For Melbourne artist Kirrily Hammond, Copenhagen is her new home, having moved to Denmark with her family at the beginning of 2019.

 Kirrily has been exhibiting since 1995; with curated exhibitions including Landmarks, Counihan Gallery, Melbourne 2016, I Spy: Windows and Doors in Art, Lake Macquarie City Art Gallery, NSW 2014; Shelved, Dear Patti Smith, Melbourne 2011; The Monobrow Show, Hell Gallery, Melbourne 2008 and Depth Of Field, Monash University Museum of Art, Melbourne 2003.
 She has also held regular commercial exhibitions at Gallerysmith, Melbourne and Beaver Galleries Canberra since 2001, and her work is held in numerous private collections, as well as the collections of Australian National University, ACT; Latrobe Regional Gallery, VIC; Warrnambool Art Gallery, VIC; Moreland City Council, Melbourne, VIC; and Wollongong University, NSW.

-Kirrily has concurrently worked in the Australian arts sector since 1995 and has been Curator – Collection at Monash University Museum of Art (MUMA) since 2005.
+Kirrily has concurrently worked in the Australian arts sector since 1995 and was Curator – Collection, then Collection Manager at Monash University Museum of Art (MUMA) from 2005-2018.
 She was a Board Member of National Exhibitions Touring Support (NETS Victoria) from 2011 to 2015, including Chair 2014-15.
 Her curatorial projects include 15 Minutes of Fame: 20 Years of Pop Prints, NGV International, 2004; Extra-Aesthetic: 25 Views of the Monash University Collection, MUMA, 2005; Reverie, 2006,Materiality, 2007 and Fictions, 2008 at the Switchback Gallery, Monash University, Gippsland Campus; Premonitions: The Monash University Collection 1961-2007, McClelland Gallery+Sculpture Park, 2008; Richard Lewer: Nobody Likes a Show Off, MUMA, 2009; The Devil Had a Daughter, MUMA, 2011; Self Conscious: Contemporary Portraiture, MUMA, 2012; Nocturne, Arts Project Australia, Melbourne 2013; and co-curator for Linda Marrinon: Figure Sculpture MUMA 2015.